 Festa dos Santos Populares is one of the most beloved festivals in Madeira.
 Dedicated to three saints, traditional parades fill the brightly decorated streets of Funchal and there is plenty of music, bonfires and food stalls.
 Santo António is the saint of love and many marriages take place during this time.
 São João – the patron saint of Porto Santo – is honoured with candle-lit balloons.
 São Pedro is the protector of fishermen, and lively celebrations are held in the fishing port of Câmara de Lobos and in Ribeira Brava.

-Festa da Cereja (Cherry Festival) – Câmara de Lobos, Jardim da Serra – 15-17
+Festa da Cereja (Cherry Festival) – Câmara de Lobos, Jardim da Serra – (dates to be announced)

 The sweet, ruby-coloured fruit of the cherry tree is the guest of honour at Festa da Cereja, an annual festival held in Câmara de Lobos.
 A number of varieties are harvested throughout early summer, including the large Norberto variety, which has been adapted to Madeira’s climate and soil.
 The festive parade, stalls and music offer plenty of entertainment.
 Don’t forget to sample a glass of ginjinha, a delicious liqueur made from Morello cherries.

-Volta à Madeira – Classic Rally – 29th June to 1st of July
+Volta à Madeira – Classic Rally – (dates to be announced)

 A fleet of beautifully restored classic and vintage cars is on display at the annual Classic Rally at the end of June.
 Visitors can admire the unique vintage vehicles along Avenida Arriaga before participants traverse the winding roads for over 400 km through the breathtaking landscapes of the island.
 The rally is held over a number of stages, from Funchal to Câmara de Lobos, beautiful Machico and Santana.